The Highlander Tradition: "Excellence for the Glory of God"

 From the early days of “Purple and Gold” to more than 40 years as a member of the NAIA and now as a provisional member of NCAA Division III, the Highlander tradition has long been marked by academic excellence, athletic achievement and a commitment to using sport to reach the world for Christ.

 Performance in the classroom has not come at the expense of accomplishments in the field of play.
 Houghton student-athletes study hard, practice hard and play hard.
-During Houghton’s time in the NAIA, Highlander programs reached NAIA national championship events more than 40 times.
-Conference and regional recognition of Houghton’s teams and athletes occurred with regularity, and with new affiliations in place, Houghton student-athletes have already made a mark in the Empire 8 and NCCAA.
-Through the fall and winter seasons, Houghton student-athletes have received 13 E8 Player of the Week and four NCCAA Player of the Week awards.
-The post season accomplishments included seven E8 First Team selections, eight NCCAA First Team East Region honors, and four Second Team NCCAA All-America selections.
-An NCCAA Region Player of the Year and numerous conference and regional second team and honorable mention selections were also highlights.
+During Houghton's time in the NAIA, Highlander programs reached NAIA national championship events more than 40 times.
+Conference and regional recognition of Houghton's teams and athletes occurred with regularity, and with new affiliations in place, Houghton student-athletes have already made a mark in the Empire 8 and NCCAA.
+Through the fall and winter 2013-14 seasons, Houghton student-athletes have received 13 E8 Player of the Week and 13 NCCAA Player of the Week awards.
+The post season accomplishments included 10 E8 First Team selections, 13 NCCAA First Team All-East Region honors, and three First Team NCCAA All-America selections.
+Three NCCAA Region Players of the Year and numerous conference, regional and national second team and honorable mention selections were also highlights.

 Character Development and Sports Ministry